ANDREWAHN-UK/MILESTONE-FOUR/README.md

  * HTML5
  * CSS3
  * JavaScript
- * Python
+ * Python 3.8

 Frameworks, Libraries & Programs Used:
-1. Bootstrap 4.4.1:
+1. Bootstrap 5:
     *	Bootstrap was used to assist with the responsiveness and styling of the website.

-2. Flask:
+2. Django:
     *	Used to create the web app.

-3. Mongo dB:
+3. Sqlite3 and Postgres:
-    *	Used to create the database.
+    *	Used to create the database, initially through Django and then through Heroku.

 4. Jinja:
-    *	Used for templating, for loops and conditionals within Flask.
+    *	Used for templating, for loops and conditionals within Django.

 5. Google Fonts:
     *	Google fonts were used to import the 'Lato' font into the style.css file which is used on all pages throughout the project.